jeremycherfas/user/pages/03.blog/in-the-mind-of-the-body-politic/item.md

 ##3 History
 [History tells us what may happen next with Brexit & Trump](https://medium.com/@theonlytoby/history-tells-us-what-will-happen-next-with-brexit-trump-a3fefd154714#.fja9zwxqu) by Tobias Stone reminds us that we have seen this sort of thing before, and it doesn't often end well.

 >Ignoring and mocking the experts , as people are doing around Brexit and Trump’s campaign, is no different to ignoring a doctor who tells you to stop smoking, and then finding later you’ve developed incurable cancer.
-A little thing leads to an unstoppable destruction that could have been prevented if you’d listened and thought a bit.
+A little thing leads to an unstoppable destruction that could have been prevented if you’d listen ed and thought a bit.
 But people smoke, and people die from it.
 That is the way of the human.

 There is a newer piece responding to some comments, but I haven't read it yet.